couthcommander/Bios6301/lectures/02_markdown.md

 List items can be placed inside of other list items by adding at least one space before a nested list item (more spaces make it look pretty as plain text).

 * Things that don't hurt people
     + Ponies
     + Bayes formula
-        + Candy
-    * Things that might hurt people
-        + Swordfish
-        + p-values
-        + Candy from strangers

----

-## Nested Lists ##

-List items can be placed inside of other list items by adding at least one space before a nested list item (more spaces make it look pretty as plain text).

-* Things that don't hurt people
-    + Ponies
-    + Bayes formula